Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Matrix triplet method

 We want to restrict ourselves to the case $R(\zl)=0$.
-In this case the expression for $\bO_l(w;0)$ is given by \eqref{eq:kernel}, with $\rho=0$.
-In particular, we can treat the situation where the discrete eigenvalues are not necessarily simple \cite{D} by introducing the function
+In this case the expression for $\bO(x;0)$ is given by \eqref{eq:kernel} putting in it $\hat{R}=0$.
+In particular, we can treat the situation where the discrete eigenvalues are not necessarily simple \cite{D} by generalizing formula \eqref{eq:kernel} as follows